fbpx

 Distribution 7,89

-Alkali heath is a saltmarsh plant of California and northern Mexico.
+Alkali heath is a salt marsh plant in California and northern Mexico.
 Although most common coastally, it is also found below 3000 feet (900 m) in alkali soils and disturbed areas inland, such as in the Central Basin and Owens Valley.

 Classification 2,7